nerab/paradeiser/README.md

 ## Status

-Paradeiser can print the current status to STDOUT with the `pom status` command (except when muted with `--quiet`).
-The current state is provided as process exit status.
+Paradeiser can print the current status to STDOUT with the `pom status` command.
+The current state is provided as process exit status (which is also useful when the output is suppressed).

 * Given an active pomodoro:

           $ pom status
           Pomodoro #2 is active (started 11:03, 14 minutes remaining).

-          $ pom status --quiet
+          $ pom status > /dev/null
           $ echo $?
           0